-Cheese contains high amounts of dietary protein, which is essential in helping to maintain and promote new muscle growth.
-This is especially important for people who are vegetarian, as it can be very difficult to find adequate protein sources that have the right types of protein in the proper amounts.
-For best results when supplementing your protein intake, look for cheese that is made from low or nonfat milk.
-This will be lower in fat and calories, while still providing you with high amounts of dietary protein.
+Cheese contains relatively high amounts of dietary protein, which is essential in helping to maintain and promote new muscle and cell growth, as well as tissue repair and immune function.
+For the best advantage when supplementing your protein intake, opt for cheese that is made with low or nonfat milk.
+These contain less fat and calories while still providing you with a good source of protein.

 An important caveat to keep in mind when looking at the nutrition of cheese is the amount of fat that it contains.
 While this varies between the different types, almost all cheeses contain higher amounts of saturated fats.
 Over the years, saturated fat - found in meats, eggs, cheese, butter and whole milk - was considered to be one of the primary causes of heart disease.
 However, recent research has shown that saturated fat has a minimal impact on heart disease risk, shifting the "saturated fat is bad" paradigm and taking some of the guilt out of cheese consumption.

 Despite the fact that saturated fat is now less of a concern, calories still matter.
 Though there are slight variations between the different kinds of cheese, in general it contains about 100 calories per ounce.
 Therefore, while cheese is a decent source of protein and other micronutrients, it should still be eaten in moderation.
 To reduce calories, you can either grate or sprinkle harder cheeses over your dishes, or use small amounts of the more flavorful cheeses to boost flavor without needed too much.